dyhes/zulip/CODE_OF_CONDUCT.md

 temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

-If someone outside the development community (e.g. a user of the Zulip software) engages in unacceptable behavior that affects someone in the community, we still want to know.
+If someone outside the development community (e.g. a user of the Aloha software) engages in unacceptable behavior that affects someone in the community, we still want to know.
 Even if we don't have direct control over the violator, the community organizers can still support the people